LucieSebestova/english-for-designers/09-year-end-review/index.md

 2) What did you like least about this course?

-Mmm..probably the time, when we have to present our projects.
+Mmm...probably the time, when we have to present our projects.
 But it's only because of my stress from presenting in front of people.
 But I'm working on it! 💪😃

 3) What were the top (three) things you learned this year?